 Background on public listings of legal services companies

-“Currently, the major interest from investors – be it private or public equity –“, Riddell explains, “is focused on retail legal services, where the barriers to entry remain high, income is predictably strong, and the benefits from scale and systems are understood.
-So with sound market fundamentals all it takes is for the investment houses to do what they do best – re-engineer processes, drive scale, manage costs and shift the focus from owners to clients.”
+“Currently, the major interest from investors – be it private or public equity –“, Riddell explains, “is focused on retail legal services.
+Where the barriers to entry remain high, income is predictably strong.
+They understand the benefits of scale and systems.
+So with sound market fundamentals, all it takes is for the investment houses to do what they do best – re-engineer processes, drive scale, manage costs and shift the focus from owners to clients.”

 What are the prospects for success for RHT Holdings?

-Tan Chong Huat, RHT Holdings Non-Executive Director has outlined: “In three short years, RHTLaw Taylor Wessing LLP and the RHT Group have become premier names in Singapore for legal and professional consulting services respectively.
+Tan Chong Huat, RHT Holdings Non-Executive Director has outlined: “In three short years, RHTLaw Taylor Wessing LLP.
+The RHT Group have become premier name in Singapore for legal and professional consulting services respectively.
 We now wish to tap into capital markets to accelerate growth both in Singapore and internationally.”
-At the same time, the record for ABS in the UK is still in its’ infancy and the results appear yet to be determined, while opinions of industry consultants in the Asia-Pacific region are mixed as to the prospects for success.
-Time will tell.